-Electro-Coating's success of chromium plating in Industrial applications is attributed to its unique combination of multiple properties and benefits not possessed by any other one material available commercially.
-In many instances all these properties are important for successful commercial applications.
+Electro-Coating's success of chromium plating – also known as hard chrome plating, engineered chrome plating, or industrial chrome plating in Industrial applications is attributed to its unique combination of multiple properties and benefits not possessed by any other one material available commercially.
+In many instances, all these properties are important for successful commercial applications.

 The properties of chromium are most desirable as metal coatings due to their inherent protective and decorative characteristics.
 Chromium deposits with excellent adhesion to a variety of base metals.
 It has a pleasing bluish-white color and is highly resistant to oxidation or tarnishing, contributing to its popularity as a decorative coating.
 In addition, hardness, wear resistance and low co-efficient of friction are the properties that make chromium of value in practically every major industry.
 When identified as industrial hard chrome, it is differentiated from decorative applications, and is primarily applied to a substrate material for the purpose of wear resistance.

 The electrolytic deposition of chromium to the surfaces of other materials, primarily metals, occurs when electrical energy supplied to electrodes in a solution consisting primarily of chromic acid is converted to chemical energy to produce chromium metal.